 If you're saving for deposit, you may want to use a Help to Buy ISA or Lifetime ISA.
 The Government will top up savings in these accounts, helping you reach your target deposit sooner.
 Just remember to read the terms and conditions carefully – in particular, using a Help to Buy ISA for a deposit can be tricky, and may require some negotiation with your solicitor.

-Finally, you could consider shared ownership.
+Another option you could consider is shared ownership.
 This allows you to buy a share – usually between 25% and 75% – of the property and pay rent on the remaining share.

 How do you prove you can afford a mortgage?

 When you apply for a mortgage, you'll usually be asked about things like:

 - How much you regularly spend (e.g. your living costs, such as rent, food and bills)

 - Your other debts and financial commitments (e.g. credit cards and loans)